Maize&BlueReview - Olivier Nkamhoua out for remainder of season due to wrist surgery

 “Decisions like this are never easy," Nkamhoua said in a statement.
 "Playing with this injury became taxing and we knew something had to be done.
 I feel like I wasn't able to finish what I came here to do; however, the support and love from the coaches, my teammates and everyone involved with this program has been so amazing.

 "Coming to Ann Arbor and having the opportunity to play for a coach like Coach Howard has been something I will cherish.
-I cannot thank Chris (Williams) and his training staff for all he has done for me throughout this season and going forward in my recovery.
+I cannot thank Chris (Williams) and his training staff enough for all they have done for me throughout this season and going forward in my recovery.
 I am proud to be able to say I was part of this great university.
 I am proud to be a Michigan Wolverine."

 Nkamhoua is Michigan's second-leading scorer and has started every game for the Wolverines this season.
 In his 26 games played this season, Nkamhoua has averaged 14.8 points and 7.1 rebounds while shooting 51.2 percent from the field.